Please read our Getting There page for details of the new traffic plan with all options and routes into the Galway Races.

 The dates for the Summer Festival 2020 are Monday 25th July until Sunday 31st July 2022.

 There is a viewing stand adjacent to the Steward’s stand, and also adjacent to Parade Ring.
 Disabled WC’s are provided.
 Please also check our Accessibility page.

 To avail of our Advance Ticket Price (€5 off) we recommend you purchase your tickets online here via our website.
 We have an Advance Ticket Price and an On the Day Price.
 Click here

 Children 17 & Under are admitted FREE but they must be accompanied by Parent or Guardian.

 Binoculars can be hired on the Race course from a booth, at the rear of the Millennium Stand.

-All races will be shown on Big Screen Closed Circuit Television each day at various points throughout the grounds.
-Also shown is the S.I.S. coverage of English racing every day.
+All races will be shown on Big Screen Closed Circuit Television each day.